LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/environment-variables.md

 - `system_groupConsecutiveIntentRanksInDisambiguation`
 - `system_useIntentsOnlyWithDialogStartersInDisambiguation`

-#### Variables for blocking consumer interruptions
+#### Variables for preventing consumer interruptions
-These environment variables work together to block consumer interruptions while the bot is responding to the consumer; for details, see [here](conversation-builder-best-practices-prevent-inadvertent-context-switching.html).
+These environment variables work together to prevent consumer interruptions while the bot is responding to the consumer; for details, see [here](conversation-builder-best-practices-prevent-consumer-interruptions.html).
 - `system_handleIntermediateUserMessage`
 - `system_intermediateBotMessage`
 - `system_intermediateBotResponseTimeout`